-Last week I had a new potential client tell me that someone from another video production company had told him about the possibility of doing a green screen shoot.
-He was so impressed that he could be virtually anywhere by using this technology and wanted to know if I had ever considered doing this.
-I was somewhat taken aback because we’ve been doing these for years, even before we started shooting digitally.
+Last week I had a new potential client tell me something of interest.
+Someone from another video production company had told him about doing a chroma key (or green screen) shoot.
+He was so impressed that he could be virtually anywhere by using this technology.
+He wanted to know if I had ever considered doing this.
+I was somewhat taken aback.
+That’s because we’ve been doing these chroma key shoots for years, even before we started shooting digitally.

-For someone to ask if this was possible reminded me of something that I have to keep learning: just because we do something as a matter of course, it doesn’t mean that our customers are aware of that.
+For someone to ask if this was possible reminded me of something I have to keep learning: just because we do something all the time, it doesn’t mean that our customers know that.
 We have to keep educating them about what is possible.
 What we take as “givens” might be brand new and innovative to the client.

 In the picture below are some shots from a training video we shot in 2000.
-The men were sitting in a boat talking about the topic being covered in the video (don’t remember what that was, but not important for this discussion) and they were “on a lake.”
-In post production we electronically eliminated the green and added footage of a mountain lake and there they were.
+The men were sitting in a boat talking about the topic being covered in the video.
+(I don’t remember what that was, but not important for this discussion).
+They were “on a lake.”
+In post-production we electronically eliminated the green and added footage of a mountain lake and there they were.